cdluminate/ProdL/ProdL.md

 ## 6. Paper Reading and Reviewing

+In the past, I used to ask my advisor: "I don't have idea about what to study next.
+Could you please give me some advice?".
+Now I realized that asking such kind of question basically indicates the lack of paper reading, or the reading technique and strategy is questionable.

 Paper reading and paper reviewing are two very similar process, but there are still some subtle differences.
 The motivation of paper reading is usually grasping new ideas and techniques and adding them into your knowledge graph,